-The input field is used to communicate to the window manager the input focus model used by the client (see the section called "Input Focus").
+The input field is used to communicate to the window manager the input focus model used by the client (see Input Focus).

 Clients with the Globally Active and No Input models should set the input flag to False.
 Clients with the Passive and Locally Active models should set the input flag to True.